Bastard Swordsman (novel series)

 Bastard Swordsman (バスタード・ソードマン, Basutādo Sōdoman) is a Japanese light novel series written by James Richman and illustrated by Daiichi Matsuse.
 It originally began serialization on the online publishing platform Hameln in July 2022, before being posted to the website Shōsetsuka ni Narō in September 2022.
-It was later picked up for publication by Enterbrain, which began releasing it as a light novel under their Famitsu Bunko imprint in May 2023; six volumes have been released as of August 2025.
-A manga adaptation illustrated by Mask the J began serialization on ASCII Media Works' Dengeki Comic Regulus online service in January 2024 and has been compiled into two volumes as of April 2025.
+It was later picked up for publication by Enterbrain, which began releasing it as a light novel under their Famitsu Bunko imprint in May 2023; eight volumes have been released as of August 2026.
+A manga adaptation illustrated by Mask the J began serialization on ASCII Media Works' Dengeki Comic Regulus online service in January 2024 and has been compiled into four volumes as of June 2026.

 Plot

 The series follows Mongrel, a guild member who was reincarnated from another world, although he has no memories of how he came into this world.
 He encounters a sword while visiting a weapons shop, and becomes attached to it despite being of moderate length.
 Despite being a guild member, he prefers to spend his days helping others and doing chores at the guild instead of fighting.